 If you plan to use your Korea T-Money card in a taxi, inform the driver that you want to pay with it before getting in.
 If their vehicle is equipped with the function (most do), you can then tap your T-Money on the sensor, which is usually located between the two front seats.
 If your balance isn’t enough to cover the expense, you can pay for the amount you’re short using cash.

-How to Get a Refund for Your T-Money Card Balance
+How to Get a Refund for Your Card Balance

 If you have a remaining balance of ₩20,000 or less on your T-Money card, you can go to a convenience store and get a refund instantly.
 The amount that you will get back will be your balance less the service fee of around ₩500.
 If you have more than ₩20,000 left in your T-Money and want a refund, you’d have to drop by T-Money’s headquarters to request a refund.